MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/limit-access.md

 To access and use this feature, you organization must have one of the following subscriptions:

-- Office 365 E5 / A5
+- Office 365 E5/A5
-- Microsoft 365 E5 / A5
+- Microsoft 365 E5/A5
-- Microsoft 365 E5 Compliance / A5 Compliance
+- Microsoft 365 E5 Compliance/A5 Compliance

 ## Enablement